-Master the Rules of Craps
+Master the Craps Rules

 Craps is a dice game and is classified as a table game along with Roulette and Blackjack.
 It boasts of a rich history that dates way back to the Romans.
 Eventually, Craps made it to Canada and has become a rising favourite within the online casino world.